Second Battle of Sirte: Malta

 Up to the end of 1941, 21 ships with 160000 LT of cargo had reached Malta without loss and a reserve of seven months' supplies had been accumulated.
 Three convoys to Malta in 1941 suffered the loss of only one merchant ship.
-From January 1941 to August 1942, 46 ships had delivered 320000 LT but 25 ships had been sunk and modern, efficient, merchant ships, naval and air forces had been diverted from other routes for long periods; 31 supply runs by submarines had been conducted.
+From January 1941 to August 1942, 46 ships had delivered 320000 LT but 25 ships had been sunk and modern, efficient merchant ships, naval and air forces had been diverted from other routes for long periods; 31 supply runs by submarines had been conducted.
 Reinforcements for Malta included 19 costly and dangerous aircraft carrier ferry operations to deliver fighters.
 Malta was also a base for air, sea and submarine operations against Axis supply convoys and from 1 June to 31 October 1941, British forces sank about 220000 LT of Axis shipping on the African convoy routes, 94000 LT by the navy and 115000 LT by the Royal Air Force (RAF) and Fleet Air Arm (FAA).
 Loaded ships sailing to Africa accounted for 90 per cent of the ships sunk and Malta-based squadrons were responsible for about 75 per cent of the ships sunk by aircraft.
 Military operations from Malta and using the island as a staging post, led to Axis air campaigns against the island in 1941 and 1942..

 By early 1942 the Allies had lost the initiative in the central Mediterranean as Italian and German forces isolated Malta and made plans to remove it as a threat.
 After a series of Allied defeats, the Italian Navy achieved naval superiority in the central Mediterranean by spring 1942.
 As Malta was running short of aircraft, anti-aircraft guns, fuel, food and ammunition, convoy MW10 sailed from Alexandria on 21 March.
 The British expected opposition from German and Italian aircraft as well as Italian surface units.
 In December 1941, the two battleships (Queen Elizabeth and Valiant) stationed in the eastern Mediterranean had been disabled by an attack by Italian frogmen, leaving the fleet with only cruisers and destroyers.
 A diversion was organised from Gibraltar, on the morning of 20 March, the battleship Malaya—with the aircraft carriers Eagle and Argus, supported by the cruiser Hermione and eight destroyers—sailed.
 The next day, the squadron aborted the operation and returned to port—the carriers were unable to launch aircraft reinforcements to Malta due to defective long-range fuel tanks.
-The escort of convoy MW10 relied heavily on destroyers—including lighter-built destroyer escorts—to provide anti-submarine protection and included the anti-aircraft cruiser Carlisle.
+The escort of convoy MW10 relied on destroyers—including lighter-built destroyer escorts—to provide anti-submarine protection and included the anti-aircraft cruiser Carlisle.
 More destroyers and another light cruiser were sent from Malta.